WreckNoFear/valorant-piano-midi/README.md

 * This program was designed specifically to play Valorant on a piano using only the piano keys, pedals and buttons binded to keys on a gaming mouse.
 * Computer keys correspond with keys and pedals in a layout optimised for Valorant.
 * Computer keys (X, TAB, G, C, M) were binded to the additional side buttons on the Logitech G503 Hero mouse.
+* There is no run file for this program, so run it using a code editor or terminal/console window as explained below

 # Run the program
 **Ensure that the latest version of `Python 3` is installed and a MIDI piano is connected via a MIDI to USB adapter.**